ari4java/ari4java/README.md

 dependencies {
     implementation 'io.github.ari4java:ari4java:+'
-    implementation 'ch.qos.logback:logback-classic:1.2.10'
+    implementation 'ch.qos.logback:logback-classic:1.5.26'
 }
 ```

 Due to the sun setting of JCenter the jar is now publish through Sonatype to Maven Central but under a new groupId.
-The groupId is now `io.github.ari4java` make sure you update your build files if you used `ch.loway.oss.ari4java`.
+Since 0.12.2 the groupId is now `io.github.ari4java` make sure you update your build files if you used `ch.loway.oss.ari4java`.

 ## Documentation
 - The [CHANGELOG](https://github.com/ari4java/ari4java/blob/master/CHANGELOG.md)